andygill/haverscript/INSTALL.md

 # Testing

 The unit tests are code fragments to test specific features The e2e tests execute a sub-process, testing the examples.
+The docs test check the docs are consistent with the given examples.

 ```
 pytest tests      # run all tests